Fire0902/anime-sama-downloader/README.md

 ### Refactors

-- [ ] Refactor EpisodeDownloader.ts to reduce technical debt
+- [ ] [IMPORTANT] Refactor EpisodeDownloader.ts to reduce technical debt and improve performance

 - [X] Convert project to TypeScript for more type-safety